-Your DSC PC510 Security System has been designed to offer advanced security features and simple, straight-forward operation.
+Your DSC PC560 security system has been designed to offer advanced security feature and simple, straight-forward operation.
 Described here are some terms that are used throughout this manual to explain the operation of your system.

-Keypad: Your system features one or more SL-40 or PC500RK Keypads.
+Keypad: Your system features one or more PC500RK or SL-40 keypads.
 The keypad is used to enter commands to operate the system, and to view operating information about the system.
-Information about the system is displayed on the Zone Lights, labelled 1 through 4.
-The keypad also features three System Status lights: "Ready", "Armed" and "System".
+Information about the system is displayed on the zone lights, labelled 1 through 4.
+The keypad also features three system status lights: Ready, Armed and System.
 Commands are entered on the keypad by pressing one key at a time.

-Master Code: The Master Code is a 4-digit code used to arm and disarm the system, to program Access Codes, and to bypass zones.
+Master Code: The Master Code is a 4-digit code used to arm and disarm the system, to program access codes and to bypass zones.
 Normally only one person should know the Master Code.

-Access Codes: Three Access Codes are available to allow users to arm and disarm the system and to bypass zones.
-Each person should keep their 4-digit Access Code secret to ensure system security.
+Access Codes: Three access codes are available to allow users to arm and disarm the system and to bypass zones.
+Each person should keep their 4-digit access code secret to ensure system security.